 Jules Vallès

-Closer to a traditional flea market, with 120 stalls offering with unusual items, collectibles, old uniforms and weapons, military memorabilia, posters, books, and the types of things you might find in a forgotten corner of your grandmother's attic.
+Closer to a traditional flea market, with 120 stalls offering with unusual items, collectibles, old uniforms and weapons, military memorabilia, posters, books, and the types of things you might uncover in a forgotten corner of your grandmother's attic.

-You're likely to find very few precious antiques, and more affordable bargains - but we've heard that this market is a favorite of movie and theater set decorators who want to find props and even costumes for period productions.
+I've heard that this market is a favorite of movie and theater set decorators who want to find props and even costumes for period productions.

 L'Entrepôt

-Specializes in large architectural pieces such as staircases, gates, mantles, and gazebos.
+L'Entrepot specializes in large architectural pieces such as staircases, gates, mantles, and gazebos.

 If you want to transport an entire paneled library across the Atlantic to the new home you're building, this is where to get it.